-Before welding, the base metal that has to be welded must be confirmed to fulfill all the requirements which are specified in the applicable codes, standards and local/company specifications as per applicable material certificates.
+Before welding, the base metal that has to be welded must be confirmed to fulfill all the requirements which are specified in the applicable codes, standards, and local/company specifications as per applicable material certificates.

-- All Welding consumables shall be positively segregated according to grades, brands, and size.
+All Welding consumables shall be positively segregated according to grades, brands, and size.
 They shall be stored in facilities to prevent any moisture absorption, contamination, or rust generation.
-They shall be free from such harmful defects as the exfoliation or crack of covering flux, dirt, grease.
+They shall be free from such harmful defects as the exfoliation or crack of covering flux, dirt, and grease.

-- Prior to starting the welding, covered electrodes for low-hydrogen type shall be fully dried in accordance with manufacturer recommendation (e.g. between 300℃ to 350℃ for 1hr).
+Prior to starting the welding, covered electrodes for low-hydrogen type shall be fully dried in accordance with the manufacturer’s recommendation (e.g. between 300℃ to 350℃ for 1hr).
 After drying, these electrodes shall be stored in the electrode oven between 100℃ to 150℃.
 If 4 hours have elapsed since these electrodes were taken out of the oven, they shall be re-dried.
 The number of times of re-drying shall be up to 2 times.